Come (Fleetwood Mac song): Background

 The song's origins date back to the mid-1990s when Buckingham began work on his Gift of Screws album with Rob Cavallo serving as producer.
 Mick Fleetwood and John McVie accompanied him in the recording studio and played drums and bass respectively on Buckingham's material, which included "Come".
 By 1997, Buckingham was asked to rejoin Fleetwood Mac for a live performance that would later become The Dance.
 As such, the songs from the Gift of Screws sessions were temporarily shelved, including "Come".
 Rolling Stone mentioned in a 1997 article that "Come" was one of the tracks from Buckingham's solo album that he had set aside in favor of a Fleetwood Mac tour.
 They said that the track "features a honking guitar workout that should serve as a do-ya-feel-lucky-punk invitation to any doubting arrivistes who haven't replaced their six-strings with samplers."
 An unmastered version of the song was leaked online in 2001.

 Neale Heywood, who served as a touring guitarist for Fleetwood Mac beginning in 1997, co-wrote the song with Buckingham.
 John McVie played bass guitar on "Come" and remembered that he had a difficult time mastering his part and called the song "one of Lindsey's "brain teasers".
 When Mick Fleetwood was asked in a 2003 interview about his favorite material on Say You Will, he selected "Come".

-Buckingham mentioned in a 2003 interview with Guitar World that Nicks declined Buckingham's offer to sing on "Come".
-He speculated that she refused due to her belief that the lyrics were too "dirty", adding that it "tells you something about someone who has been a rock icon but in some ways is still quite a conservative person.
+Buckingham mentioned in a 2003 interview with Guitar World that Nicks declined his offer to sing on "Come".
+He speculated that she refused due to her belief that the lyrics were too "dirty".
+Buckingham said that it "tells you something about someone who has been a rock icon but in some ways is still quite a conservative person.
 And I don't see her as someone who has lived her life very conservatively.
 So there's an interesting dichotomy there."
 Buckingham mentioned that "it was a fight getting that on the album" and that he encountered similar issues with Nicks over the song's inclusion in the band's live set.
 He also remembered that Nicks objected to the song's inclusion on Say You Will, adding that "she thought people would think it was about her-it isn't."

 Certain interviewers asked members of the band whether Buckingham wrote the song about his romantic relationship with Anne Heche during the 1990s.
 Heche had documented her relationship with Buckingham in her memoir, Call Me Crazy, which according to her lasted roughly a year.
 Fleetwood declined to comment on the song's lyrics when James Halbert of Classic Rock magazine asked Fleetwood if the song related to Heche.
 When Buckingham was asked if "Come" was about Heche in an interview with The Ann Arbor News, he responded "since you're asking, I would have to say yes, it is."